T-vK/runconfig-generator/README.md

 This will embed the env vars in the run configurations.

 ## How it works
-This tool parses your `package.json`'s script section and uses the entries to create npm run configuration files under `.idea/runConfigurations` in your project so that WebStorm will automatically recognize them.
+This tool parses your `package.json`'s script section and uses the entries to create npm (or mocha if the script begins with a mocha command) run configuration files under `.idea/runConfigurations` in your project so that WebStorm will automatically recognize them.